A field guide to the decentralized internet

 True Digital Ownership

 Token contracts in CKB define rules (e.g., "total supply capped at 1 million").
 But the actual asset records live in cells owned by users.
 The contract validates behavior; it does not custody assets.
 This is the difference between a law and a vault.
+The principle behind it — "verify, don't compute" — is what lets the chain stay small and final while computation lives off-chain where it belongs.

 04